 My response to a comment posted on this research on the Science News website.

 Grigori Guitchounts says, “This is hardly impressive in terms of importance and scientific credibility.”
 That sounds like he’s defending human cognitive ability.
 I guess if you don’t like the research results, it is tempting to downplay the implications.

 We are not objective when it comes to judging ourselves.
 Obviously, that is natural.
 Like all other animals, our perceptions are species-centric.
 Still, it’s a shame we can’t see that better than we do.
 If we could, we might be more circumspect in our judgments, and even improve our chances for self-understanding.

 This article goes a long way to uncovering the deeper reasons why we’ve ended up where we are today.
-Sure the brain, the thumb, the upright posture all played a role, but not as profound as the social aspect — teamwork is the magic.
+Sure, the brain, the thumb, the upright posture all played a role, but not as profound as the social aspect — teamwork is humanity’s magic sauce.